Follow me

 Quitting BigLaw: Part II — The Three-Question Roadmap

 In Part I of this series, I discussed why I think BigLaw is hard to quit.
-Since making my escape six months ago and talking about the experience on this blog, I have gotten questions from various BigLaw associates asking … Continue reading
+Since making my escape six months ago and talking about the experience on this blog, I have gotten questions from various BigLaw associates asking me how I did it and how they could do it.… Continue reading →

 Are You Ready for Some Football?